ibm-cloud-docs/databases-for-redis/connecting-ibmcloud-app.md

 - Change the route value to something unique.
 The route that you choose determines the subdomain of your application's URL: `<route>.{region}.cf.appdomain.cloud`.
 Be sure the `{region}` matches where your application is deployed.
 - Change the name value.
 The value that you choose is the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
-- Update the services value to match  Cloud Foundry alias of your {{site.data.keyword.databases-for-redis}} deployment.
+- Update the services value to match the Cloud Foundry alias of your {{site.data.keyword.databases-for-redis}} deployment.
+- Update the memory value if your specific application requires more memory.

 If you have an existing application that you are just adding a Cloud Databases deployment to, then you probably already have a `manifest.yml`.
 In that case, you just need to be sure to add the alias of your deployment under `services`.